am currently a Junior Research Fellow in Modern Languages (French and German) at

 College, Oxford.
-I hold a BA in French and German from Oxford
+I have a BA in French and German from the University of

-insights from the cognitive sciences, psychology, and neuroscience with
+insights from the cognitive sciences (including psychology, neuroscience,

 empirical testing of readers' responses to fictional texts and the close reading

-cognitive effects of specific texts and to draw broader conclusions about
+cognitive effects of specific texts and asking whether Realism and Modernism

 For six years I lived on a narrowboat